Stop Renting Intelligence: Build Proprietary AI IP

 When your core product depends on rented cognition, you inherit volatility.
 Terms of service change after your launch announcement.

 Rate limits tighten on the day you run a promotion.
-When external models improve, the direction is set by someone else’s priorities, not by the peculiar shape of your customers’ problems.
+When third-party AI models improve, the direction is set by someone else’s priorities, not by the peculiar shape of your customers’ problems.

 Strategy turns reactive instead of deliberate.
 That instability bleeds into hiring plans, capacity forecasts, and even your customer contracts, since you cannot promise what you cannot predict.
 There is a quiet erosion of identity.
-If rivals can call the same endpoint, differentiation collapses into surface polish.
+If rivals can call the same endpoint and use the same open source models, differentiation collapses into surface polish.
+You are competing on prompt phrasing instead of defensible proprietary AI capability.

 You ship similar answers in a slightly different voice, and the market shrugs.
 If the decisive steps in the user journey happen inside a black box you do not control, the box collects the value and you collect the invoices.